 What is Niu Niu and How to Play it?

 Atypical for American casinos, Niu Niu is a true hit in the halls of southeast Asian casinos.
-There are even online versions of Niu Niu catering to Asian gamblers with tremendous success.
+As the history of online gambling progresses, more and more online casinos catering to Asian gamblers are offering the game with tremendous success.

 How to Play Niu Niu